 By checking the label when selecting ingredients or making simple changes when making your sandwiches, it is easy to reduce the levels of salt and fat, especially saturated fat.

-How to make some common sandwich fillings healthier:
+Below are tips to make some common sandwich fillings;

 - Swap to reduced-fat hard cheese or a cheese naturally lower in fat, like Edam

 - Use thinly sliced cheese or grated cheese instead of sliced – this can mean you use less cheese and it will add volume to your sandwiches

 - Use less mayonnaise in sandwiches - this is another way to reduce the amount of fat and saturated fat the sandwich contains and saves you money